 firstname.lastname@example.org or by mailing BC in the Cloud, Attn: Legal Department, 3238 W. Germantown Pike, Eagleville, PA 19403.

-BC in the Cloud has further committed to refer unresolved Privacy Shield complaints to ICDR/AAA, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.icdr.org/icdr/faces/home for more information or to file a complaint.
-The services of ICDR/AAA are provided at no cost to you.
+BC in the Cloud has further committed to cooperate with EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
+The services of EU DPAs are provided at no cost to you.

 In addition to the above dispute resolution mechanisms, Data Subjects may invoke binding arbitration if their complaint is not resolved after referral from the relevant DPA.
 For more information about binding arbitration, visit https://www.privacyshield.gov.